ITNurse/patient-summary-app/README.md

 1. Open `powerbi/patient-summary-report.pbix` in Power BI Desktop.
 2. Click **Refresh** to load data directly from your running FHIR server.
-3. If prompted, select **Web** as the data source type and ensure the FHIR server (e.g., `http://localhost:8080/fhir`) is running.

-> **Note:** Some fields (e.g., `identifier`) may not appear correctly if you're connecting to a summary endpoint.
-Connect directly to each resource endpoint for full access.

 ## License
 MIT